 Building on the phenomenal success Norwegian Cruise Line has had with their most recent launches, Norwegian Getaway and Norwegian Breakaway, the Norwegian Escape, now under construction at Meyer-Werft shipyards, is the first ship in her class.

-Set to debut in October 2015, at 164,600 gross registered tons and accommodating 4,200 guests, the Norwegian Escape will be their most innovative ship to date.
+When it debuted in October 2015, at 164,600 gross registered tons and accommodating 4,200 guests, the Norwegian Escape was their most innovative ship to date.
 And she’s Norwegian Cruise Line’s first Breakaway Plus class ship.

-New onboard will be the Skyline Bar.
-Located in the casino, this sophisticated, elegant lounge will feature entertainment, and a bar with video poker.
-Also multiple walls will be lined with ultra-high definition LED screens that can create a wide array of mood-changing scenes.
-And Norwegian Cruise Line will be announcing more lounge, dining and entertainment spaces over the next few months.
+Entertainment abounds in the Skyline Bar.
+Located in the casino, this sophisticated, elegant lounge features entertainment and a bar with video poker.
+Also multiple walls are lined with ultra-high-definition LED screens that can create a wide array of mood-changing scenes. .

 New Group Dining Venue – Private Room at Taste